 The open-air grab-and-go Salty Dog Grill counter is where you go to sin.
 I recommend treating yourself with on of their 100% handmade Gourmet Burgers.
 Go for the Princess Burger or the Triple Smoked one.
 Mmmm.

 And if you’re not done, why not try a hot dog or one of the two Street Taco options: grilled chipotle-lime chicken and sweet potato green chili anyone?

 Oh and that pile of french fries I told you about.
 That comes loaded with either chili-cheese or bacon and cheese.

 Go for the chocolate or vanilla complimentary flavors, or treat yourself with an ice-cream sandwich (that costs a little extra!).

 Flavours such as Cookie Colada, Snickerdoodle or Honey ‘N’ Oats can make your head spin.
 If you need something both strong and cold, you can grab a Frappe with crazy flavors such as Nuts for Caffeine, Mocha Milkshake and Mexican Frothed Chocolate.
 Let the crazy sugar-caffeine rush begin!

 Not included in your cruise ticket – requires extra payment

 If you want to go upscale (which I highly recommend you do), Princess offers awesome specialty dining options in various delicious cuisines.
 You must reserve beforehand.
 Options include The Crown Grill, Sabatini’s, The Salty Dog Gastropub and the Crab Shack.

-Cover charge $29 per person (includes 1 main course) / additional mains are $10 each
+Cover charge $29 per person (includes 1 appetiser, a soup/salad, 1 main course and a dessert) / additional mains are $10 each

 The Crown Grill is and was, hands down, my most favourite restaurant on the cruise!